Skip to main content

 Grey Peas with Bacon (Pelēkie zirņi ar speķi)

-A Latvian staple, grey peas with bacon represents strength and resilience.
-Traditionally eaten during winter solstice, it is now enjoyed year-round.
-The peas are small, speckled, and boiled until soft, then fried with bacon and onions.
+A Latvian staple tied to strength and resilience, grey peas with bacon was once a winter solstice dish and is now eaten year-round.
+The peas are small and speckled, boiled soft and then fried with bacon and onions.

 Potato Pancakes (Kartupeļu pankūkas)